-The ingredients with small shape can be matured due to its large heating area.
+The ingredients with small shapes can be matured due to their large heating area.

 3. The relationship between fire and cooking methods, Cooking methods are closely related to the use of fire.
-Cooking methods such as stir-fry deep-fry are often used in big fire.
-Stewing, boiling, simmering use small fire for a long time to cook.
+Cooking methods such as stir-fry and deep-fry are often used in big fires.
+Stewing, boiling, and simmering use a small fire for a long time to cook.

-Usually, the fire can be divided into four types: big fire, medium fire, small fire, and low fire.
+Usually, fire can be divided into four types: a big fire, a medium fire, a small fire, and a low fire.

 [Big Fire] is one of the strongest firepowers.
 It can reduce the loss of nutrients in the heating time of the dishes, and keep the raw ingredients fresh and crisp.
 It is suitable for cooking methods such as stir-frying, steaming, etc.

-[Middle fire] is also called simmer, has a large heat.
-It is suitable for boiling, stir-frying.
+[Middle fire] is also called simmer, and has a large heat.
+It is suitable for boiling, and stir-frying.

-[small fire] is also called slow fire, warm fire and so on.
+[small fire] is also called a slow fire, a warm fire, and so on.
 This fire has a small flame and weak firepower, which is suitable for cooking methods such as frying.

 [Micro-Fire] The heat of the micro-fire is small, and it is generally used for cooking dishes such as stews.